oracle/terraform-provider-oci/website/docs/r/containerengine_node_pool.html.markdown

 		To use the node pool with a regional subnet, provide a placement configuration for each availability domain, and include the regional subnet in each placement configuration.
 		* `availability_domain` - The availability domain in which to place nodes.
 Example: `Uocm:PHX-AD-1`
+		* `capacity_reservation_id` - The OCID of the compute capacity reservation in which to place the compute instance.
 		* `subnet_id` - The OCID of the subnet in which to place nodes.
 	* `size` - The number of nodes in the node pool.
 * `node_image_id` - Deprecated. see `nodeSource`.
 The OCID of the image running on the nodes in the node pool.